Walidadebayo/MappifySQL/README.md

 # MappifySQL: A MySQL ORM for Node.js and TypeScript

-MappifySQL is a lightweizght, easy-to-use Object-Relational Mapping (ORM) library for MySQL databases, designed for use with Node.js.
+MappifySQL is a lightweight, easy-to-use Object-Relational Mapping (ORM) library for MySQL databases, designed for use with Node.js.
 It provides an intuitive, promise-based API for interacting with your MySQL database using JavaScript or TypeScript.

 ## Features